ViktorC/C-ATTL3/README.md

   * [ResidualNeuralNetwork](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_residual_neural_network.html) (NS)
   * [DenseNeuralNetwork](https://viktorc.github.io/C-ATTL3/html/classcattle_1_1_dense_neural_network.html) (NS)

 These neural networks are either sequential (S) or non-sequential (NS).
 Non-sequential networks handle inputs of rank 2 to 4 (one greater than their nominal ranks) where the first rank represents the samples thus allowing for (mini-) batch training.
 On the other hand, sequential networks handle inputs of rank 3 to 5 (two greater than their nominal ranks) where the first rank, similarly to that of non-sequential networks' inputs, represents the samples and the second rank represents the time steps.
 Feedforward neural networks are ordinary networks with a set of layers through which the non-sequential input is propagated.
 Parallel neural nets, on the other hand, contain one or more 'lanes' of non-sequential networks through which the input is simultaneously propagated and eventually concatenated along either the highest or lowest rank.
-Both vanilla recurrent neural networks and LSTMs support arbitrary output schedules and multiplicative integration.
+Both vanilla recurrent neural networks and LSTMs support arbitrary output schedules and multiplicative integration; however, due to the fact that they are unrolled for propagation/backpropagation through time (no symbolic loop), their memory requirements can be fairly high depending on the number of time steps.
 A bidirectional network takes a unidirectional network which it clones and reverses yielding two recurrent networks processing the input data from its two opposite ends along the time step rank.
 The outputs of the two unidirectional subnets of a bidirectional net can be either concatenated or summed.
 Sequential networks function as wrappers around non-sequential networks allowing them to be used on sequential data by applying them to each time step.
 Composite neural networks, similarly to parallel networks, are composed of one or more sub-nets; however, these nets are stacked sequentially and can be either sequential or non-sequential.
 Residual networks and dense networks are implementations of the [ResNet](https://arxiv.org/abs/1512.03385) and [DenseNet](https://arxiv.org/abs/1608.06993) architectures that use non-sequential composite neural networks as their sub-modules.

 ### Optimizer
 The library also provides optimizers that can be used to train the networks via backpropagation.
 The currently available (first-order gradient descent) optimizers include the following: